Cray-HPE/docs-csm/057-CSM-HEALTH-CHECK.md

 # CSM Health Checks

-This page will list available CSM Health Checks that can be executed to validate system health.
+This page lists available CSM Health Checks that can be executed to validate system health.

 ## Platform Health Checks

 Scripts do not verify results.
 Script output includes analysis needed to determine pass/fail for each check.
 All health checks are expected to pass.
 Health Check scripts can be run:
-* after sysmgmt manifest has been installed – not before
+* after install.sh has been run – not before
 * before and after one of the NCN's reboot
 * after the system or a single node goes down unexpectedly
 * after the system is gracefully shut down and brought up